-Here are the FDL Action health care reform highlights for an eventful Monday, October 26.
+Here are the FDL Action health care reform highlights for Monday, November 2.